-Many adventures await our safari students this year.
-We will play games and sing songs.
+Many wild adventures await each camper this year.
+We will play games and sing camp songs.
+We will travel the world celebrating Jesus’ birthday.
+After reading Flat Stanley, we will make our own flat student and send it to someone we know.
 We will learn about our community and our country.
-We will travel the world celebrating Jesus’ birthday in many ways.
-After reading Flat Stanley, we will make our own flat student and send it to someone we know.
-On safari, students will learn about many different kinds of animals and have some live animal visitors.
-Our curriculum project this year will be a 3D model of an insect.
-Kindergarteners will learn math using many different, engaging math manipulatives.
-We will learn about maps and use one for a treasure hunt.
-We will have the opportunity to lead others in our chapel service.
-We are planning a field trip in the spring.
+Our curriculum project this year will be a 3D model of an American symbol.
+We will learn about math and science, including exciting animal activities.
+We will use maps.
+We will also have one or two field trips.

 Teacher - Mrs. Julie Robbins

-I am blessed to start my 4th year at Immanuel!
-I've been teaching in Lutheran schools for 25 years (age 2-5th grade), and I'm so blessed to be able to share Jesus' love with my students everyday.
+I am blessed to start my 5th year at Immanuel!
+I've been teaching in Lutheran schools for over 25 years (age 2-5th grade), and I'm so blessed to be able to share Jesus' love with my students everyday.